Aoibheann Clancy

-Aoibheann Clancy (born 31 October 2003) is an Irish footballer who plays as a midfielder for Shelbourne in the Women's National League (WNL) and the Republic of Ireland women's national team.
+Aoibheann Clancy (born 31 October 2003) is an Irish footballer who plays as a midfielder for Women's Super League 2 side Watford and the Republic of Ireland women's national team.

 Club career

 Clancy is from Kilbehenny in County Limerick.
 At youth level, she played ladies' Gaelic football for Galtee Gaels, and Camogie for St. Fanahan's.
 In youth soccer, she was active in the Tipperary Schoolboys/girls Southern & District League (TSSDL) for both Kilburn Celtic and Tipperary Town, before she joined the youth system of local Women's National League club Limerick WFC.

 Wexford Youths

 Ahead of the delayed 2020 Women's National League season, Clancy joined Wexford Youths.
 In September 2020 she made her first start for her new club as Wexford inflicted a first defeat of the season on champions Peamount United.
 Impressed Wexford coach Tom Elmes declared Clancy "one of the stand-out performances".

 Clancy's strong form continued into the 2021 Women's National League season.
 She was "instrumental" in the 2021 FAI Women's Cup Final, as Wexford Youths defeated Shelbourne 3–1.
 At the 2021 WNL Awards, she was named in the Team of the Season and beat fellow nominees Ellen Molloy and Jessie Stapleton to the Young Player of the Year.